 Launched in 2014 in Brazil, Chile, and the Philippines, VOI works with coastal communities, nonprofit organizations, local and national governments, policymakers, and academic groups to enable greater ocean sustainability.
 The initiative has since expanded work into Australia, the Bahamas, Chile, Fiji, French Polynesia, Indonesia, the Philippines, Tanzania, Peru, and the United States.
 VOI focuses its work in regions that are home to important coral reef ecosystems, countries that are top fishing nations, and areas where fish is a major food source.

 The latest phase of the Vibrant Oceans Initiative works to:

-1. Promote adoption of high-impact, science-based fisheries and marine protection policies in at least 10 countries.
+- Promoting the adoption of high-impact, science-based fishery and marine protection policies in 10+ countries.